lochlanmccarroll-hub/Lochlan_BluestampPortfolio/index.md

 After both Bluetooth connections worked, I created a Python integration program that combined the two independent event streams.
 The wrist and hoop did not share the same internal clock.
 Each microcontroller started its timer when it powered on, so their raw timestamps could not be compared directly.
 Instead, the Python program recorded the computer’s monotonic arrival time whenever it received an event.
 A monotonic clock measures elapsed time and cannot move backward if the computer’s displayed clock changes.
 This made it more appropriate for matching sensor events than a normal date-and-time clock.
 When the wrist detected a release candidate, Python stored it in a queue of pending wrist events.
 When the hoop reported a result, Python stored that event in a queue of pending hoop events.
 The program searched for the most recent valid wrist candidate that occurred within the allowed timing window around the hoop event.
 The pairing window allowed the hoop event to arrive slightly before the wrist event because Bluetooth messages could be delayed or processed in a different order.
 A hoop event could be paired with a wrist candidate from 0.20 seconds later to 2.75 seconds earlier.
 Events that were not paired within approximately 3.5 seconds expired so they could not accidentally match a later shot.

-Once a valid pair was found, the program associated:
+Once a valid pair was found, the program took one wrist release candidate, one complete wrist-motion sample window, and one hoop result.

-One wrist release candidate
-One complete wrist-motion sample window
-One hoop result

 The program only wrote a completed shot after it possessed both the paired hoop result and the finished wrist analytics.
 This prevented incomplete shots from appearing on the dashboard.
 This architecture also handled false wrist triggers.
 A pass or unusual wrist movement could occasionally create a release candidate, but it would not become a completed shot unless a corresponding hoop event occurred.

 Calculating Wrist Analytics: